Make a backup of your Outlook first, is highly recommended.

 The steps of turning on the [USB debugging] option may various from different devices.

-Make sure your PC recgonizes your device as an ADB device.
+Make sure your PC recognized your Android device as an ADB device.

 a.
 Right-click on the “Computer” icon from the Windows “start” menu, and choose “Manage”.